SSAPy - Space Situational Awareness for Python

 SSAPy is distributed under the terms of the MIT license.
 All new contributions must be made under the MIT license.

-See Link to license and NOTICE for details.
+See the LICENSE and NOTICE files for details.

 SPDX-License-Identifier: MIT